-CrossFit has changed my life the past 5 years and I wanted to bring it to the school district I work for.
-I am currently the Social Worker in the middle school of what is considered a low income at risk district.
+CrossFit has changed my life in the past 5 years and I wanted to bring it to the school district I work for.
+I am currently the Social Worker in the middle school of what is considered a low-income at-risk district.

 What did the staff at your school think about the idea?